United Kingdom

 Where an SME company has a ‘surrenderable loss’ it may claim an R&D tax credit.
 Generally, a surrenderable loss arises where the company incurs a trading loss.

 The surrenderable loss is the lower of the unrelieved trading loss or 230% of the qualifying research and development expenditure.
-This will change from 1 April to 186%.
+This reduced to 186% from 1 April 2023.

-The cash payment is currently 14.5% (to reduce to 10% from 1 April 2023) of the amount of losses surrendered (at January 2021).
-This equates to a cash repayment of up to 33.35% (being 230% at 14.5%)of the qualifying expenditure.
-This will drop to up to 18.6% (being 186% at 10%).
+The cash payment is 10% of the amount of losses surrendered.
+This equates to a cash repayment of up to 18.6% (being 186% at 10%) from 1 April 2023.
 Where the R&D tax credit is claimed, the trading loss carried forward is reduced by the amount of the surrendered loss.

 R&D Expenditure Credit (RDEC)